Watchdog0x/nva/README.md

 7. **Easy Deployment**:
    - Includes dedicated install and uninstall scripts.
-   - Simplifies the process of setting up and removing NVML.
+   - Simplifies the process of setting up and removing NVA.

 8. **Enhanced CLI Experience**:
    - Supports bash completion for faster and more accurate command entry.